mindspore-ai/docs/tutorials/source_en/advanced_use/customized_debugging_information.md

 ## Log-related Environment Variables and Configurations
 MindSpore uses glog to output logs.
 The following environment variables are commonly used:

+- `GLOG_v`

-1. `GLOG_v` specifies the log level.
+    The environment variable specifies the log level.
     The default value is 2, indicating the WARNING level.
 The values are as follows: 0: DEBUG; 1: INFO; 2: WARNING; 3: ERROR.

+- `GLOG_logtostderr`

+    The environment variable specifies the log output mode.
-2. When `GLOG_logtostderr` is set to 1, logs are output to the screen.
+    When `GLOG_logtostderr` is set to 1, logs are output to the screen.
 If the value is set to 0, logs are output to a file.
-Default value: 1
+The default value is 1.

+- `GLOG_log_dir`

-3. GLOG_log_dir=*YourPath* specifies the log output path.
+    The environment variable specifies the log output path.
     If `GLOG_logtostderr` is set to 0, value of this variable must be specified.
     If `GLOG_log_dir is` specified and the value of `GLOG_logtostderr` is 1, logs are output to the screen but not to a file.
     Logs of C++ and Python will be output to different files.
-The file name of C++ log complies with the naming rule of GLOG log file.
+The file name of C++ log complies with the naming rule of `GLOG` log file.
 Here, the name is `mindspore.MachineName.UserName.log.LogLevel.Timestamp`.
 The file name of Python log is `mindspore.log`.

+- `MS_SUBMODULE_LOG_v`

-4. `MS_SUBMODULE_LOG_v="{SubModule1:LogLevel1,SubModule2:LogLevel2,...}"` specifies log levels of C++ sub modules of MindSpore.
+    The environment variable specifies log levels of C++ sub modules of MindSpore.
+    The environment variable is assigned as: `MS_SUBMODULE_LOG_v="{SubModule1:LogLevel1,SubModule2:LogLevel2,...}"`.
     The specified sub module log level will overwrite the global log level.
 The meaning of submodule log level is same as `GLOG_v`, the sub modules of MindSpore grouped by source directory is as the bellow table.
     E.g. when set `GLOG_v=1 MS_SUBMODULE_LOG_v="{PARSER:2,ANALYZER:2}"` then log levels of `PARSER` and `ANALYZER` are WARNING, other modules' log levels are INFO.

-Sub moudles of MindSpore grouped by source directory:
+Sub modules of MindSpore grouped by source directory:

 | Source Files | Sub Module Name |
 | ------------ | --------------- |